thegatesdev/AmmoControl/MODRINTH.md

 # Cross Your Bows

 Cross Your Bows allows you to configure crossbow behaviour to your heart's content.

-You can create multiple crossbow configurations, that can be applied to individual (or all) crossbows.
+You can create multiple crossbow configurations, that can be applied to individual crossbows.

+Crossbows have never been this powerful!

 ## Versions